Coal-fired power plant

-Sindh Engro Coal Mining Company (SECMC) supplies approximately 3.8 million tonnes of coal per annum for the power plant from a new opencast mine.
+Sindh Engro Coal Mining Company (SECMC) supplies approximately 3.8 million tonnes per annum (Mtpa) of coal for the coal-fired power plant from a new opencast mine.

 SECMC is a joint venture (JV) between the Government of Sindh (GoS) and Engro Powergen (EPGL).
 The JV was formed to extract the coal reserves available at the seventh biggest coal mine site in the Thar Desert in Sindh province.

 The excavation work for the power plant was carried out at the Block II of the Thar coalfields.